Damage jackals ripping right through you

 1. Blackened 2. ...And Justice For All 3.
 Eye Of The Beholder 4.
 One 5.
 The Shortest Straw 6.
 Harvester Of Sorrow 7.
 The Frayed Ends Of Sanity 8.
 To Live Is To Die 9.
 Dyers Eve

-...And Justice For All was an honorable end to Metallica's pioneer work in the eighties and possibly their darkest hour ever.
-The tone of this album is simply beyond depressive, making it somewhat tiresome to listen through it.
-The production is an interesting mix of bare sounding drums and bass-heavy guitars, which gives this album quite an original sound.
-Again, the songs are a mixed bag.
-Blackened, the title track and Harvester Of Sorrow are some of the most wicked and impressive Metallica songs ever.
-On the other hand, there are some plodding, even boring pieces which practically make me fall asleep (must be a good thing that there's Dyers Eve to wake you up at the end).
-Anyhow, despite its faults ...And Justice For All was a logical conclusion for the development of the band before they went on to change their style in a major way in the nineties.
+...And Justice For All was an honorable end to Metallica's pioneering work in the 1980s and possibly their darkest hour ever.
+The general tone of this album is simply beyond depressive, making it probably a great choice for suicide music.
+The production is an interesting mix of bare sounding drums and bass-heavy guitars, which gives the recording quite an original feel.
+The songs are a bit uneven in quality, though.
+For example, Blackened, the title track and Harvester Of Sorrow could be some of the most wicked and memorable Metallica songs ever, not to forget about Dyers Eve that seriously goes for the speed record.
+On the other hand, there are also a couple of plodding or just fairly pointless pieces that somewhat hinder the overall impression.
+Nevertheless, in the end ...And Justice For All is a very satisfying release from this band, even more so when their later career is considered.

 METRALIATOR - Satanic Machine